JetBrains/intellij-sdk-docs/products/rider.md

 ## Introduction
 Rider plugins are generally used to expose the functionality of a ReSharper plugin.
 [Rider](https://www.jetbrains.com/rider/) uses the IntelliJ Platform somewhat [differently](/intro/intellij_platform.md#rider) than other Platform-based based IDEs.
-The Rider uses the IntelliJ Platform to provide the user interface for a C# and .NET IDE but uses ReSharper to provide the language-specific features.
+Rider uses the IntelliJ Platform to provide the user interface for a C# and .NET IDE but uses ReSharper to provide the language-specific features.

 > **TIP** Qualifying Open Source projects can [apply for free licenses](https://www.jetbrains.com/community/opensource/) of JetBrains products.